About Us

 All holders of a licence issued by the BSP must continue to meet the conditions of issuing a licence and fulfill the associated obligations set out in the PSA and its regulations throughout the validity period of the licence.

-To protect the public, the BSP may also provide an agency licence holder with directives for carrying out its activities or require that its representative be replaced.
+To protect the citizens, the BSP may also provide an agency licence holder with directives for carrying on its activities or require that its representative be replaced.

 If these obligations are not fulfilled or the directives are not followed, the PSA grants the BSP the following powers over licence holders, according to whether they have an agency or agent licence.